 You’ll never be at a loss for things to do in your leisure time when you buy a home in Santa Clara.
 The city boasts two performing arts theatres and a plethora of art galleries and museums.

-The gorgeous Santa Clara Convention Center hosts major trade shows and conventions, weddings, theatrical performances and more.
+The gorgeous convention Center hosts major trade shows and conventions, weddings, theatrical performances and more.

-Catch a Niners, Warriors or soccer game or attend a concert at Levi’s® Stadium or let the kids go wild at California’s Great America, a 100-acre amusement park located right here in Santa Clara.
+Catch a Niners, Warriors or soccer game or attend a concert at Levi’s® Stadium or let the kids go wild at California’s Great America, a 100-acre amusement park.

 Santa Clara also knows how to throw a party and proves it with several annual events: